 VolunteersCan I raise money as a volunteer?
+Where can I find resources or tips for raising money?
 I signed up as a volunteer for a local event, what exactly will I be doing at the event?
-How can I be involved without shaving my head?
+Who should I contact for event information?Do I get a St. Baldrick’s t-shirt for volunteering at my event?
+My event is located at a bar, can I still volunteer if I’m under the age of 21?
+How can I get involved without shaving my head?

-Yes, you absolutely can!
-As a volunteer, you can raise funds and also have a participant page on the website.
-You can ask supporters to make donations online by visiting your participant page, or by collecting checks and cash to be turned in at your event.
+Absolutely!
+As a volunteer, you can raise funds and have your own participant fundraising webpage.
+You can ask supporters to make donations online by visiting your page, or you can collect checks and cash to submit to St. Baldrick’s or turn in at your event.

-Each event is unique and can require different types of volunteer work.
-To learn more about what you will be doing at your specific event, please go to your event's webpage and contact your Volunteer Event Organizer.
+Each event is unique and can require different types of volunteer work, such as pre-event logistics or day of event tasks.
+To learn more about how you might help out your specific event, please go to your event's webpage and contact your Volunteer Event Organizer.

 - Organize an event: St. Baldrick’s provides all Volunteer Event Organizers with a personal coach and all of the materials necessary to plan a head-shaving event.
 To find out more about organizing or hosting an event call 888.899.BALD (2253) and ask to speak with a coach, or contact us.

-- Share your or someone else’s childhood cancer story on the web: Many St. Baldrick's participants shave in honor or memory of a special child.
+- Share your childhood cancer story on the web: Many St. Baldrick's participants raise money in honor or memory of a special child.
 If you'd like to register your child as an Honored Kid, he or she will inspire thousands of shavees and volunteers, and tens of thousands of donors.
 Visit the Honored Kids page to get started.

-- Share your or someone else’s childhood cancer story at an event: St. Baldrick's events are extra meaningful when a local family touched by childhood cancer can attend and share their story with the people who are there to raise funds for critical research.
+- Share your childhood cancer story at an event: St. Baldrick's events are extra meaningful when a local family touched by childhood cancer attends and shares their story to raise funds for critical research.
 Doctors, nurses, and others who spend their professional lives in research or treatment for childhood cancer are also needed to speak at events as St. Baldrick's representatives.
 To volunteer, please contact your local Volunteer Event Organizer or contact us.